 The segment of Barrington Street between North and Devonshire was a gap in the Barrington Greenway corridor, had sidewalk infrastructure in need of renewal, and safety concerns due to narrow vehicle lanes.
-In conjunction with a DND construction project, this section of Barrington Street is being rebuilt to improve safety, address active transportation (AT) gaps and prioritize transit.
-The project was piloted as part of construction mitigation and is being implemented permanently in 2019.
+In conjunction with a DND construction project, this section of Barrington Street was rebuilt to improve safety, address active transportation (AT) gaps and prioritize transit.
+The project was originally piloted as part of construction mitigation and has now been implemented permanently.

-This section of Barrington Street is part of an envisioned "greenway" connection between the existing Barrington Street Greenway, the Devonshire Avenue bicycle lane, and proposed (AT) connections to the Africville National Historic Site.
-In addition to the multi-use pathway for people walking and cycling, the permanent phase of this project looks to upgrade the sidewalk on the west side of the street and add transit priority measures for buses traveling southbound on Barrington Street.
+This section of Barrington Street is part of a "greenway" connection between the existing Barrington Street Greenway, the Devonshire Avenue bicycle lane, and proposed (AT) connections to the Africville National Historic Site.
+In addition to the multi-use pathway, this project included upgrades to the sidewalk on the west side of the street and added transit priority measures for buses traveling southbound on Barrington Street.

 View the full staff report on this project